cisco-netmig/core-app/README.md

 ---

-## 🚀 Key Features
+🚀 Key Features

-- **🖥 Interactive GUI (Qt5)**
+🖥 Interactive GUI (Qt5)
 Simplifies script execution through an intuitive interface — no more terminal commands.

-- **🧰 Built-in Scripts**
-  Includes essential tools for migration:
-  - `Netdisc`: Discover network devices
-  - `MAC Compare`: Identify MAC mismatches
-  - `Snapshot`: Capture device state
-  - `Replacer`: Mass configuration substitution
-  - `Ping Lite`: Lightweight reachability tests

-- **🔌 Custom Script Integration**
+🧰 Built-in Tools
+Comes with a growing collection of preloaded scripts designed for network discovery, configuration, verification, and troubleshooting.

+➕ Add Local Scripts
-  Add and run your own Python scripts within Netmig.
+Easily import and run your own Python scripts within Netmig's environment.

-  > 📢 Want to share your script with others?
+📢 Want to share your script with others?
 Contact the admin team for publishing.

-- **🌐 Remote Script Execution**
+🌐 Remote Script Execution
-  Manage and execute scripts on remote devices from within the UI.
+Manage and execute scripts on remote devices directly from the UI.

-- **📈 Telemetry & Logging**
+📈 Telemetry & Logging
 Full visibility into script usage, execution history, and user actions — great for debugging and optimization.

 ---